Skip to main content

 Subcutaneous pellets, by contrast, are designed to provide a constant, near-zero-order release of testosterone, leading to a sustained and stable ligand concentration.
 This results in a more continuous and tonic activation of the androgen receptor.
 The theoretical advantage is the avoidance of periods of suboptimal AR signaling, potentially leading to more consistent physiological effects on mood, cognition, and anabolism.

 However, this sustained activation raises academic questions about the potential for long-term changes in AR density or sensitivity.
 While current clinical data does not indicate significant issues, it remains a topic of inquiry in molecular endocrinology.
-The fundamental difference lies in whether a pulsatile or tonic pattern of is more conducive to long-term cellular homeostasis and function.
+The fundamental difference lies in whether a pulsatile or tonic pattern of gene transcription is more conducive to long-term cellular homeostasis and function.

 How Does TRT Influence the Neuro-Endocrine Axis?